Gary Rogers: International career

 In May 2016, Rogers was added to the Republic of Ireland squad for their friendly against the Netherlands as back-up due to the unavailability of Keiren Westwood and David Forde.
 He was again called up by Martin O'Neill for a friendly with Oman and a World Cup qualifier against Serbia.

 Coaching career

-He was ratified as Gaelic football goalkeeping coach of the Meath county team in 2018.
+Rogers was ratified as Gaelic football goalkeeping coach of the Meath county team in 2018.

 He has also served in similar roles with the Cavan and Westmeath county teams.

 In January 2021, he was confirmed as goalkeeping coach of the Monaghan county team.